Weekly Fat Loss Analysis: Pros and Cons of 1% Body Weight vs 1–2 Pounds Reduction

 Exercise

-The other major factor in how much fat loss per week is possible, aside from one’s diet, is how active they are and how many calories are burned through physical exercise.
+The other major factor in the amount of fat loss per week is possible, aside from one’s diet, is how active they are and how many calories are burned through physical exercise.
 Thankfully this can take nearly countless forms so there are tons of opportunities to find what you enjoy and switch it up consistently to always keep working out fun.

 A pair of women's feet wearing blue shoes and gray leggings, walking up the stairs outdoors.